jericho1124/E-Commerce-Sales-Performance-Analysis/README.md

 3. Run all SQL queries in the Query Tool

 **Power BI**
-1. Open `Olist_Dashboard.pbix` in Power BI Desktop
+1. Open `Dashboard.pbix` in Power BI Desktop
 2. Update data source path to your local CSV folder if needed
 3. Refresh data